-- .1 The retirement home shall not exceed a maximum accommodation of 102 beds. - .2 The design, height, bulk and location of any building is compatible with the adjacent uses and appropriate to the site. - .3 Adequate off-street parking is provided on site. - .4 Screening, buffering and landscaping are provided to protect the adjacent uses and enhance the development. - .5 Deleted OPA #49 June 1/95
+- .1 The retirement lodge and/or nursing home shall not exceed a maximum accommodation of 50 beds. - .2 The design, height, bulk and location of any building is compatible with the adjacent uses and appropriate to the site. - .3 Adequate off-street parking is provided on site. - .4 Screening, buffering and landscaping are provided to protect the adjacent uses and enhance the development. - .5 Deleted OPA #49 June 1/95